minorua/Qgis2threejs/README.md

 Qgis2threejs plugin exports terrain data and map canvas image into your web browser.
 You can view 3D map image in web browser which supports WebGL.
 This plugin makes use of Three.js library (http://threejs.org).

 ## How to use?
-First, load a DEM layer and any other layers, and set the project CRS to a projected coordinate system (the unit should be the same as values of DEM).
+First, load a DEM layer and any other layers, and set the project CRS to a projected coordinate system (the unit should be the same as that of DEM values).
 Next, zoom to your favorite place, and click the button in the plugin toolbar.
 Click OK button in the dialog.
 Then 3D terrain appears in your web browser!

 ## Sample
 * [Mt.Fuji](https://dl.dropboxusercontent.com/u/21526091/qgis-plugins/samples/threejs/mt_fuji.html) (Color relief map made with SRTM3 data)